Last Updated on March 22, 2021 by Julia Wilson

 Oral antibiotics for three to four weeks and topical antibiotics or antibiotic shampoos to soften crusts and treat the infection.

 Benign or cancerous lumps

-Antibiotics and supportive care.
+Oral antibiotics and supportive care.
 Strict quarantine is necessary for cats to prevent the spread of infection.

 Regular flea treatment of both your cat and the home.

-Corticosteroids to relieve symptoms.
+Corticosteroids will be prescribed to relieve symptoms.

 Clean the chin daily with witch hazel or medicated topical solutions for more advanced cases.
 Switch to ceramic or metal food bowls and wash daily with warm, soapy water.

 Eliminate the allergen if possible, keep the cat parasite free.
 Steroids to treat inflammation.
 Severe cases may need immunosuppressive drugs.

 Painkillers to relieve pain, severe cases may require surgery to remove damaged tissue